|

 relativity proposes

-black hole would be "a bit like looking for a black cat in a coal
+hole would be "a bit like looking for a black cat in a

-cellar" (Hawking 121).
-Following are just four ways in which black
+coal cellar" (Hawking 121).
+Following are just four ways

-into a black hole, the strength of its gravitational field still
+and changes into a black hole, the strength of its

-planets in orbit would not be affected.
-The planets would continue
+would not be affected.
+The planets would continue in

-in their orbits as usual and would not be drawn into the black hole.
+their orbits as usual and would not be drawn into the

-that the planets could just be orbiting about a star that is too
+could just be orbiting about a star that is too faint to

 could be present (Hewitt 187).